-Discover our mission, our vision and our vital contribution to ending family violence in Wellington
+Discover our purpose, values and vital contribution we make to ending family violence in Wellington

 Who we are

 We are an integrated community of agencies working together to end family/whānau violence in Wellington.
 Our Network of proactive support agencies represent both non-government and government organisations.

 Each month our Network agencies meet for mutual support and encouragement.
 We discuss topical agency issues relating to ending family violence.
 The meetings are also a springboard for engaging in relevant training and education opportunities.

 Together, our member agencies cover the full spectrum of services for victims and families, including LGBTQAI relationships, over all forms of family violence.
 This also includes working with the perpetrators of family violence.
 This work is often referred to our agencies by NZ Police.

 If you would like to know more about behaviour change programmes for men in Wellington please look here.

 If you are from an agency actively involved in any way with ending family violence in Wellington, we would love to see you at our meetings!
 We are dedicated to seeing you equipped, empowered and encouraged in the vital work you do to achieve our shared purpose.